Skip to Main Content

 Months later, Green ventured to East Lansing to attend Michigan State, powered by an anonymous scholarship he would decades later discover was funded by then-MSU president John Hannah.

-The lone student from Arkansas in his freshmen class and one of only 10 students from Arkansas on the entire MSU campus, Green found the 20,000-student university expansive and intimidating.
+The lone student from Arkansas in his freshman class and one of only 10 students from Arkansas on the entire MSU campus, Green found the 20,000-student university expansive and intimidating.
 He wondered how he would make friends, navigate the academic rigors of higher education and endure being 800 miles away from home.

 The Little Rock Nine